-We asked our remarkable WEM faculty, many of who have a depth of experience, living and working in the most remote corners of the world, achieving notable success in the face of extreme challenge and adversity the most frequently asked questions they get asked regarding our NEW Alpine Medicine course.
+We asked our remarkable WEM faculty, many of who have a depth of experience, living and working in the most remote corners of the world, achieving notable success in the face of extreme challenge and adversity the most frequently asked questions they get asked regarding our Alpine Medicine course.

 What will I learn?

 The main focus of the medical content will be around casualty care in winter mountain and alpine settings.
 You’ll learn essentials skills for assessing and treating patients, mechanisms of injury, scene safety and evacuation.
 Much of your learning will happen through hands on scenarios which will evolve in complexity as the course progresses, this will be backed up with lecture content and essential mountain skills, including a full day of avalanche training with world-class IFMGA guides.

 Do I need to be a skier to attend?

 No, the majority of past participants have not been experienced backcountry skiers.
 For those that have the skills, we are often able to supply skis and boots to allow you the chance to have some fun on the mountain.